SUNS-TIET/Famify/README.md

 # Famify - extending the Fampay App's Features
 Problem Track - Fampay Track 2

+### NOTE - The deployed website doesn't work properly.
+We are working on fixing it.

 ### Components - Chatbot, Quiz (gamifying learning), And Daily Bytes.

 The problem Famify solves